vectortree/collaborative-document-editor/README.md

 # Collaborative Document Editor

 Hello, there!
-Here you will find the source code for a collaborative document editing web app that I wrote as a final project for a university course.
+Here you will find the source code for a collaborative document editing web app that I wrote as a final project for a university course (Fall 2022).

 ## Tools